-US and Russia to Reestablish Military Dialogue - PRESS AI WORLD
+US and Russia Agree to Reestablish High-Level Military Dialogue - PRESS AI WORLD

 PRESSAI